Definition Guide Irish law and best practice

 • Healthcare & HSE Nurses, care assistants, porters, paramedics, home carers and support workers across HSE and private settings.

-• Warehousing & logistics Pickers, packers, forklift operators, couriers and distribution centre staff lifting and moving stock daily.
+• Warehousing & logistics Pickers, packers, forklift operators and distribution centre staff working among high racking and flammable packaging.

 • Construction & trades Labourers, carpenters, electricians, plumbers, site managers and plant operators on every Irish build.